 Where the whole family can play!

 Softball is the only sport played year-round at Kalamunda Rangers.
-During summer, we have Subjunior (Ages 7 to 11), Junior (Ages 12 to 15) and Ladies’ Open teams playing in the South East Metropolitan Softball Association (SEMSA) competition at Hossack Reserve, and during winter our teams play at Canning Softball Association (CSA) at Centenary Park or Dale Districts Softball Association (DDSA) at the Langford Sporting Complex.
+During summer, we have Subjunior (ages 7 to 12), Junior (ages 13 to 15) and Ladies’ Open (ages 13+) teams playing in the South East Metropolitan Softball Association (SEMSA) competition at Hossack Reserve, and during winter our teams play at Canning Softball Association (CSA) at Centenary Park or Dale Districts Softball Association (DDSA) at the Langford Sporting Complex.
 Qualification in age-based competitions are calculated as at 31 December in the current playing (summer) season.
 While all games are held at different grounds and times, depending on the competition, all our training occurs at Maida Vale Reserve.

 As well as our regular Saturday competition, all players have the opportunity to try out for representative teams to participate in additional competitions offered by SEMSA and Softball WA.